kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

   // consumption mixins, each of which contains a set of counters
   // that a device will consume from a counter set.
   //
+  // The maximum number of device counter consumption mixins in a
+  // ResourceSlice is 128 the total number of consumed counters across device
+  // counter consumption mixins and devices in a single
+  // ResourceSlice must not exceed 2048.
+  //
   // +optional
   // +listType=atomic
   DeviceCounterConsumption []DeviceCounterConsumptionMixin